Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 $ sudo yum search httpd

 This command will search for all packages that contain the word ‘httpd‘ in them.
-It will display the results based on three criteria.
+The results will be displayed based on three criteria.
 The first is the exact name match, then the name & summary match, and finally, the summary match.
 Yum will also show short descriptions to help users easily locate the one they want.

 6. Displaying Package Information